Dedication to Lutz

 Lutz, as he was affectionately known, advocated strongly for small-scale farmers and vociferously challenged the agri-chemical industry for whom he had once worked.
 He was a brilliant orator with a reputation for being outraged by injustice of any kind.
 He is considered to be the “father of Brazil’s environmental movement”.

-The message in Seeds of Freedom echoes that which Lutz fiercely championed in his life; that we need regenerative agriculture to repair the damage done to the soil, water and biodiversity through chemical agriculture.
+The message in the Seeds of Freedom trilogy echoes that which Lutz fiercely championed in his life; that we need regenerative agriculture to repair the damage done to the soil, water and biodiversity through chemical agriculture.
 Agro-ecological farming practices must shape the future of agriculture, which requires many small farmers sensitive to the needs of their ecosystem.
 Farmers and consumers around the world must join forces to stand up to the ever-increasing corporate control of seed and reclaim control of ecologically sane and socially just local food systems, which celebrate and enhance diversity and subsequently, the resilience and the autonomy of farmers.

 A Brazilian agronomist with a degree in chemical engineering, Lutz worked for BASF chemical company until he realised he was “peddling poisons”.
 He was troubled by the unchecked production and use of pesticides, and once asked the owner of an industrial plantation of apples if he wasn’t afraid to eat the apples after they were sprayed with pesticides.
 The owner replied that he didn’t eat the fruit himself but only sold it to other people.
 It was after this encounter that he left his well-paid job at BASF and dedicated the rest of his life to supporting small farmers and mentoring many of today’s environmental leaders in Brazil and further afield.